Crypto License in Lithuania

 MiCA Regulation in Lithuania

 The Markets in Crypto Assets Regulation (MiCAR or MiCA for short) is an European regulation that started to apply to every European Union jurisdiction in June 2024.
-The last leg of the regulation will be enforced in December 2024.
+The last leg of the regulation has been enforced since December 2024.
 Since then, member states of the EU are liable to enforce these regulations, applicable to crypto licensed company in Europe.
 The full implication of the passing of this regulation is expected that, over the course of 18 months and until December 2024, EU countries will progressively align on the requirements and conditions of the Estonian and French crypto licenses.

 LegalBison is monitoring carefully the progressive enforcement of MiCA and is adjusting its guidance accordingly.
 Our experts are familiar with the regulation and its application, and are able to design an up-to-date solution for your project that takes MiCA into consideration.